 Introduction to the Miracle Man

-Lewis suffered near-catastrophic head injuries on 13th March 2021, after being struck by a delivery van as he was walking along a pavement in his home town of Leek in Staffordshire.
+Lewis suffered his near-catastrophic injury on 13th March 2021, after being struck by a delivery van as he was walking along a pavement in his home town of Leek in Staffordshire.
 Lewis underwent emergency neurosurgery at the Royal Stoke hospital in Stoke-on-Trent to relieve pressure from the bleeding on his brain.
 Unfortunately, Lewis’s post-operative condition exhibited no improvement.

-On 17th March, family members were regretfully informed that Lewis had suffered brain stem death; nothing more could be done for him and he’d sadly passed away at the age of eighteen.
-Lewis’s mother Julie benevolently agreed that his organs should be donated to help needful patients; his family were advised to say their goodbyes.
-Lewis was kept on a life support machine solely to maintain (hibernate) his organs – this clinical approach brought Lewis extra time.
+On 17th March, family members were regretfully informed that Lewis had suffered brain stem death, that nothing more could be done for him and he’d sadly passed away at the age of eighteen.
+Lewis’s mother, Julie, benevolently agreed that his organs should be donated to help other needful patients; his family were advised to say their goodbyes.
+Lewis was kept on a life support machine solely to maintain (hibernate) his organs – this clinical necessity delivered Lewis extra time.

 Media Coverage of Lewis